8 Inventory Demand Forecasting Techniques You Must Try in 2020

 2. Inventory demand trends

-The demand for your products will eb and flow as fashions change, new technologies replace old and social, economic and legal factors influence demand.
+The demand for your inventory items will eb and flow as fashions change, new technologies replace old and social, economic and legal factors influence demand.

 3. Forecasting seasonal demand